rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 systems development at enterprise scale, in the <em>context</em> of using CA Agile Central.

+This page also reconciles the use of CA Agile Central for SAFe.
 The on-line tool was renamed from
 <strong>Rally</strong> after CA bought it in 2015.
 CA offers online classes at
 <a target="_blank" href="https://ondemand.agileu.com/">